+Chair: Simon Dingemans

+Deputy Chair: currently vacant and recruiting

 Non-Executive Directors:

-Mark Armour Sir Brian Bender David Childs John Coomber
+Sir Brian Bender (due to leave at the end of February 2020) David Childs

+John Coomber

-Olivia Dickson
+Olivia Dickson (due to leave at the end of June)

-Paul Druckman

-Nick Land
+Nick Land (due to leave at the end of March)

-Keith Skeoch
+Keith Skeoch (due to leave at the end of July)

-Mark Zinkula

 Julia Unwin

 Jenny Watson

-Executive Director:
+Executive Director: Sir Jonathan Thompson

-Chief Executive: Stephen Haddrill
+Chief Executive: Sir Jonathan Thompson

 3.2 What are the eligibility criteria / requirements and composition

 requirements for the members of the governing body?

 See above at 3.1.

 3.3.
-Is each member of the governing body independent from the audit

-profession?
-The audit profession includes, for example: audit firms,

-professional accountancy bodies and bodies or entities associated with the audit profession.
+Is each member of the governing body independent from the audit profession?
+The audit profession includes, for example: audit firms, professional accountancy bodies and bodies or entities associated with the audit profession.

-with the addit profession.

-☑ Yes □ No
+⊠ Yes □ No

 See above at 3.1

-3.4 If the answer to question 3.3 is "No", is the majority of the members

-of the governing body non-practitioner?
+3.4 If the answer to question 3.3 is "No", is the majority of the members of the governing body non-practitioner?

 □ Yes □ No

 N/A

-3.5 If the answer to question 3.3 is "No", which safeguards are in place

-to provide for the Member's overall independence from the audit
+3.5 If the answer to question 3.3 is "No", which safeguards are in place to provide for the Member's overall independence from the audit

 profession?

-N/A

-1V/A

-3.6 Is there a restriction or recusal process that is applicable to

-members of the governing body of the Member who are current or

-former auditors/practitioners?
+profession?

-☑ Yes □ No

-Does this include a "cooling-off" period for former auditors? ☑ Yes □ No If yes to either of the above, please describe: See above at 3.1 in relation to cooling off of former auditors.
-All Board Directors are also subject to the FRC's Code of Conduct in relation to conflicts of interests and the provisions of the Companies Act 2006.
-The Code of Conduct was updated in 2017 and 2018 and is on the FRC website.
-3.7 Other than the governing body, are members of the profession involved in the Member's organization (including in any inspections, committee or panel role)? □ Yes ☑ No If yes, please describe their role with an appropriate level of detail, including the ratio between those who are independent and those who are not in the relevant function and whether such role includes decisional or control authority: Members of the profession are involved in the executive management of the FRC and in its regulatory functions i.e. its inspection, standard setting and enforcement functions but are all independent of the profession under IFIAR's definition.
-4. Funding Arrangements 4.1 Describe the main funding arrangements of the Member, including the setting and approval of the budget and the fees, if any: The Companies Act 2006 provides for the professional bodies to cover the FRC's costs as the Competent Authority for audit.
-The remainder of the FRC's core operating costs in relation to accounting, actuarial work and corporate governance are funded by through voluntary arrangements with the accountancy and actuarial professions and the business community and the pensions and insurance industries.
-4.2 Is the funding free from undue influence by the profession? ☑ Yes □ No
+riction or recusal process that is applicable to verning body of the Member who are current or ctitioners? ☑ Yes □ No Does this include a "cooling-off" period for former auditors? ⊠ Yes □ No If yes to either of the e above, please describe: Directors are also so conflicts of interests relation to cooling off of former auditors.
+All Board ubject to the FRC's Code of Conduct in relation to and the provisions of the Companies Act 2006.
+The updated in 2017 and 2018 and is on the FRC website. governing body, are members of the profession nber's organization (including in any inspections, role)? ☑ Yes 🗆 No including the ratio b ribe their role with an appropriate level of detail, between those who are independent and those who evant function and whether such role includes of authority: the FRC and in its reg fession are involved in the executive management of gulatory functions i.e. its inspection, standard setting inctions but are all independent of the profession on.
+Committee, its Case Panel and Audit Qu Committee is adviso ofession are also appointed to the FRC's Conduct Management Committee, Enforcement Committee ality Review Committee.
+The Audit Quality Review ory and has no decision-making role but practicing ed from appointment. • Conduct Committee, Case Management Committee maittee Panel is restricted in that no member may be an individual who in the three years prior to appointment has: